prestodb/presto/presto-docs/src/main/sphinx/security/built-in-system-access-control.rst

    access-control.name=file
    security.config-file=etc/rules.json

-The config file consists of a list of access control rules in JSON format.
-The rules are matched in the order specified in the file.
-All regular expressions default to ``.*`` if not specified.
+The config file is specified in JSON format.

+* It contains the rules defining which catalog can be accessed by which user (see Catalog Rules below).
+* User extraction rules specifying what principals can identify as what users (see Username Extraction below).

-This plugin currently only supports catalog access control rules.
+This plugin currently only supports catalog access control rules and username extraction.
 If you want to limit access on a system level in any other way, you must implement a custom SystemAccessControl plugin (see :doc:`/develop/system-access-control`).

 Catalog Rules
 -------------

 These rules govern the catalogs particular users can access.
-The user is granted access to a catalog based on the first matching rule.
+The user is granted access to a catalog based on the first matching rule read from top to bottom.
 If no rule matches, access is denied.
 Each rule is composed of the following fields:

 * ``user`` (optional): regex to match against user name.
+Defaults to ``.*``.
 * ``catalog`` (optional): regex to match against catalog name.
+Defaults to ``.*``.
 * ``allowed`` (required): boolean indicating whether a user has access to the catalog

 .. note::